Have you considered a career in real estate?

 Harcourts has a registered training academy which will teach you how to operate a business, which, as a real estate sales consultant is what you are doing.
 Our training teaches our sales consultants how to be a market specialist, a negotiator, a prospector, so you can go out and gain your own listings and build your own business with clients who will keep coming back to you.

-If you want more information about switching to a career in real estate Harcourts is hosting a free Careers Evening in Auckland on Tuesday 13 February 2018, at Harcourts Auckland Regional Office, Alpers Av, Newmarket.
+If you want more information about switching to a career in real estate, Harcourts regularly hosts a free Careers Evening in Auckland at Harcourts Auckland Regional Office, Alpers Ave, Newmarket.
 Click HERE to register.

 If you can’t make that contact our Auckland Franchise Development Manager Mark Morrison HERE